Making the Robot See

 This creates a "Robot" object, and places it inside the variable "R".
 This allows us to use robot functions through the R variable, such as R.See().
 If you are using Blockly, the robot is initialised automatically.

-Here is a basic introduction into what Object Oriented Programing is.
+Here is a basic introduction into what Object Oriented Programming is.

 # Counting Markers